code-monkeys/db/readme.md

 {
     protected function exec($sql)
     {
-        // Now you can log the queries and so on parent::exec($sql);
+        // Now you can intercept the queries and so on parent::exec($sql);
     }